nokola/StrongEnoughToBeGentle/README.md

 It does not.

-I believe that true strength is achieved only when one has the capability to be gentle to themselves **and** others.
+I believe that true strength is achieved only when one has the capability to be **gentle to themselves and others**.

 Can I be strong enough to understand myself, be calm, warm, and yet have clear boundaries, self-respect, self-love, self-acceptance and extend all of these to others?